 The fuel consumption and fuel efficiency measures are trending opposite of the desired trend.
-Fuel consumption in FY 2014 has increased by more than 1 million gallons with 100 percent of this increase in diesel fuel.
-The fuel efficiency measure has decreased approximately 0.45 miles per gallon.
+Fuel consumption so far in fiscal year 2014 has increased by more than 1 million gallons with 100 percent of this increase in diesel fuel.
+The fuel efficiency measure has decreased approximately 0.62 miles per gallon.
 The increase in snow removal causes the increase in fuel consumption and the decrease in fuel efficiency (both negative trends).
 The resulting increase in resources used on snow removal takes away from resources available to use in other areas.

-Miles considered utilized per year
+Miles considered utilized

-Hours considered utilized per year
+Hours considered utilized

-Miles and/ or hours utilized per year
+Miles and/ or hours utilized